Middle-distance running: 1600 metres

-At exactly four laps of a normal 400 m track, this distance is raced as a near replacement for the mile (it is, in fact, 9.344 m, about 30.6 feet, shorter; however, it is still colloquially referred to as "the mile").
+At exactly four laps of a normal 400 m track, this distance is raced as a near replacement for the mile (it is, in fact, 9.344 m, about 30.6 feet shorter; however, it is still colloquially referred to as "the mile").
 The 1600 meters is the official distance for this range of races in US high schools.
 While this race is rarely run outside high school and collegiate invitational competitions, it has been held at the international level.
 The 1500 m, however, is the most common distance run at the college and international levels.
 The final leg of a distance medley relay is 1600 metres.

 An accurate way to run an actual mile on a metric track is to run the additional 9.344 meters before starting the first marked 400-meter lap.
 Many tracks, especially high-level tracks, will have a waterfall starting line drawn 9.344 meters back for this purpose.
 Otherwise, on a metric track, there will be a relay zone 10 meters before the common start/finish line, frequently marked by a triangle pointed toward the finish.
 In many configurations, that triangle is about half a meter wide, making its point extremely close to the mile start line, which would be slightly less than two feet from the marked relay zone (the widest part of the triangle, or line).

-When converted down to 1600m, Hicham El Guerrouj ran an equivalent of a 3:41.83 1600m in his 1999 world record mile of 3:43.13.
+When converted down to 1600 m, Josh Kerr ran an equivalent of a 3:41.37 1600m in his 2026 world record mile of 3:42.66.

-Likewise, when converted down to 1600m, Faith Kipyegon ran an equivalent of a 4:06.20 1600m in her 2023 world record mile of 4:07.64.
+Likewise, when converted down to 1600 m, Faith Kipyegon ran an equivalent of a 4:06.20 1600m in her 2023 world record mile of 4:07.64.

 Mile

 This length of middle-distance race, 1760 yd, is very common in countries that do not use the metric system, and is still often referred to as the "Blue Riband" of the track.
 When World Athletics (then known as the International Amateur Athletic Federation) decided in 1976 to recognize only world records for metric distances, it made an exception for the mile, and records are kept to this day.

 Historically, the mile took the place that the 1500 m has today.
 It is still raced on the world-class level, but usually only on select occasions, like the famous Wanamaker Mile, held annually at the Millrose Games.
 Running a mile in less than four minutes is a famously difficult achievement, long thought impossible by the scientific community.
 The first man to break the four-minute barrier was Englishman Roger Bannister at Oxford in 1954.

-The current record holders are Hicham El Guerrouj (Morocco) (3:43.13, Rome, 7 July 1999) and Faith Kipyegon (Kenya) (4:07.64, Monaco, 21 July 2023).
+The current record holders are Josh Kerr (Great Britain) (3:42.66, London, 18 July 2026) and Faith Kipyegon (Kenya) (4:07.64, Monaco, 21 July 2023).